dalesgit/dalesgit.github.io/relg101-f18/presentations/ritual-sq.md

 - Central to the Passover meal are the great events described in the Bible in the book of Exodus.
 - One of the high points of the meal comes when the youngest person present at the table asks why the meal is eaten.
 The response comes in the form of a reading from the haggadah.

+---

 ## Holy Communion

 - **Holy Communion** in Christianity functions in ways that are analogous to the **Passover** in Judaism.
-- The various Christian communities give diverse interpretations of the significance of communion.
+<li class="fragment">The various Christian communities give diverse interpretations of the significance of communion.</li>
-- However, all Christian groups agree that when they celebrate the communion meal, they are reenacting events connected with Jesus of Nazareth.
+<li class="fragment">However, all Christian groups agree that when they celebrate the communion meal, they are reenacting events connected with Jesus of Nazareth.</li>

+Note:
 - The gospels of Matthew, Mark, and Luke, as well as the letter of Paul known as First Corinthians, describe a ceremony involving the use of bread and wine, which are given significance through words attributed to Jesus.
 - Holy Communion is a ritual reenactment of this story.
 - Like the Passover meal, the celebration of Holy Communion carries a meaning that the community of believers, long after the event itself, wishes to restate.